rbonfichi/monte-carlo-gmp-pharma/docs/chapters/chapter10_decision-risk.md

 - **Mitigate variability** if risk is above thresholds but controllable.
 - **Reject or re-design** the process if unacceptable risk remains.

+We denote by **p_out** the probability of OOS (Out of Specification), i.e.
+the proportion of simulated batches falling outside the specification limits.
+This notation will be used consistently throughout this chapter.

 > 📌 **Example (Case Study 1 — API Assay):**
 >  Simulation showed p_out ≈ 15% and Cpk ≈ 0.43, clearly beyond acceptable GMP thresholds.
 >  Decision: process redesign or immediate CAPA required.